aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/40_datastage.md

 ## Learning Objectives:
 > #### In this tutorial you will learn:
-> 1. How to make a connection between external data source and IBM Cloud Pak for Data
+> 1. How to make a connection between external data source and IBM Cloud Pak for Data.
-> 2. How to create ETL pipeline using IBM DataStage
+> 2. How to create ETL pipeline using IBM DataStage.
 > 3. How to create scheduling rule to create data integration pipeline.

 ## Prerequisites